Service fees are per address. Up to four to five attempts at service and a notarized proof(s) of service. Everything you need is on this page.

 Guarantee: We guarantee excellent service by the best highly trained professionals.
 We can not make people open the door.
 Please know we can not control the outcome of your case.
 You are paying for time spent regardless of the results of your case.

 Things we think you should NOT do: Do not tell the subject you are going to have them served.
+Do not have your friend attempt to serve them.
 Do not attempt to serve the person by certified mail.
 All you will do is give them a heads up to avoid.
-Then it will cost you a lot more to get a subject served when they are evading service.
+Then it will cost you a lot more to get a subject served when they are aware and evading service.
 The element of surprise is our best bet.
+That is why you want a professional.

 We are not attorneys and we are not giving legal advice.